Gulf to Europe: We’re just not that into EU

 15 Oct 2024

-‘Missed opportunities’ for Gulf, EU
+‘Missed opportunities’ for Gulf, EU cooperation

 Though the meeting is the first formal EU-GCC summit, relations between the two blocs, at least on paper, go back to the 1980s.

-A 1989 cooperation agreement between the then European Economic Community and the GCC established a regular dialogue between the two sides, with the aim of building up joint trade and investment.
+A 1989 cooperation agreement between the then European Economic Community and the GCC established a regular dialogue between the two sides with the aim of building up joint trade and investment.

 Progress since then has been scant.
-In 2022, the Commission appointed former Italian Prime Minister Luigi Di Maio as the first EU Special Representative for the Gulf region.
+In 2022, the Commission appointed former Italian foreign minister Luigi Di Maio as the first EU Special Representative for the Gulf region.
 But for most of the past 35 years, the relationship has been largely characterised by missed attempts to forge common ground across a range of issues, including a free trade deal that faltered in 2008 on sustainability and human rights concerns from the European side.

 Now with Russia’s war in Ukraine raging on the EU’s doorstep and Israel’s offensives in Gaza and Lebanon escalating, there is a renewed impetus for both sides to work more closely together to manage spiralling conflicts, experts say.

+“There's been a momentum that's been building up towards this,” Baabood said of the upcoming summit.
 He added: “There’s been a lot of missed opportunities between the two sides.
 Had an EU-Arab dialogue or an EU-Gulf dialogue succeeded earlier, we would perhaps have seen a different Middle East now.”

 Geopolitics vs. economics